 Overview

 Jamie Weiss is a partner in the litigation group at Ellis & Winters.
-His diverse litigation practice includes complex commercial matters with a focus on trade secrets and employee mobility, defending manufacturers of consumer and other products, and the litigation of land use and zoning matters.
-Before joining Ellis & Winters in 2010, Jamie practiced at Bryan Cave LLP in St. Louis, where he defended consumer class actions in federal courts across the country and litigated dozens of cases involving the origination of fraudulent residential mortgages.
+His diverse litigation practice includes product liability defense primarily involving fires and water losses, complex commercial matters with a focus on trade secrets and employee mobility, as well as the litigation of land use and zoning matters.
+Jamie has been practicing at Ellis & Winters for over 15 years after starting his legal career at an AMLaw 100 firm in St. Louis where he defended consumer class actions in federal courts across the country and litigated dozens of cases involving the origination of fraudulent residential mortgages.

 Jamie prides himself on his responsiveness and ability to explain the litigation process to clients that range from Fortune 500 companies to individuals unfamiliar with the litigation process.
 He engages clients in-depth from the beginning to understand their market, goals, and limitations.
 He boils down complex legal issues into succinct, coherent, and easily understandable terms to guide clients through the litigation process in a transparent manner.
 Jamie takes great pleasure in navigating clients through unfamiliar territory, from guiding them through their first deposition to explaining litigation tactics and strategy.